 I want to buy a house from my mother but have her act as the bank so she can benefit from the interest/payments.
 She unfortunately borrowed on the house recently.
 Can I take out a mortgage to pay off what she owes and then have her act as the bank for the remainder of it’s value?
 Is this legal...
 Read more »

 You should be able to make this work.
 You would end up holding title to the house with a "first" mortgage to the bank who loans you the money to pay off the current balance.
-And the transaction with your mother, where you borrow the rest of the money from her, would give her "second" or junior...Read more »
+And the transaction with your mother, where you borrow the rest of the money from her, would give her...Read more »

 My grandma has been married to her second husband for 22 years and he is 90 and has brain cancer and is not going to be here long.
 She just found papers in there house that they own that say he signed over half the house 20 years ago if he died.
 Is there anything she can do to keep the house.
 She...
 Read more »